Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 ## Project Plan
 To help plan we used a github project planning board which can be found [here](https://github.com/users/Janeweightman/projects/5).
+The project board gave a structured approach to planning that allowed us to identify the steps and the priority that we should give them.
+To ideate hypotheses we used a mixture of EDA, literature review and bouncing off ideas with Co-pilot.
 * Outline the high-level steps taken for the analysis.
 * How was the data managed throughout the collection, processing, analysis and interpretation steps?
 * Why did you choose the research methodologies you used?